 Chapter 9 is a little less than nine pages, and the first scene is a little less than three pages.
 It’s pretty amazing just how much can be conveyed about a character in so few words.
 Pretty much everything a reader needs to know.

 Well, that’s it for the antagonist of Red Dragon.

 I clipped another example of detail selection a few weeks ago, from Janet Evanovich’s Hardcore Twenty-Four,* so let’s include it too.

 This is detail and name selection for a minor character.
 Here’s the story’s opening line:

 “Simon Diggery and Ethel, his pet boa constrictor, were about fifty feet from Simon’s rust bucket double-wide. . . .
 Simon is a professional grave robber.”

 This monicker helps us remember who he is when he’s mentioned later, and this “helping us remember” is important, because Diggery is mentioned a lot.
 He and his snake motivate Stephanie’s actions for most of the book.
 Without this particular name, or something equally telling, we’d have a hard time remembering this character or why he’s important, because soon after Diggery is introduced, he goes to jail, and we never actually see him again, on the page, until the end of the book.

 Well, that’s it for me.
 What about you?
 What are some of your favorite characterizing descriptions?
 Tell us in the comments!

 If you found this post helpful please feel free to share it.
 There are share buttons below.
 And, if this is your first time here, welcome!
-Be sure to sign up for the feed so you never miss a tool, and sign up for the newsletter to receive our 19-page Character Development Workbook.
+Be sure to subscribe to the blog (over there on the right; scroll back up to the top) so you never miss a tool, and sign up for the newsletter to receive our 19-page Character Development Workbook.
 Thank you!